chef/automate/components/docs-chef-io/content/automate/ha.md

 ### What are Chef Automate Clusters?

 The Chef Automate Clusters is a professional services solution offering installation, high availability, system uptime/ scale-out performance, maintenance, and disaster recovery capabilities.
-It includes the Chef Infra Server API to simplify the Chef Infrastructure and is built for customers with more than 10,000 chef-client nodes.
+It includes the Chef Infra Server API to simplify the Chef Infrastructure and is built for customers with more than 10,000 Chef Infra Client nodes.
 You can configure it in the private data center or preferred cloud.

 ### Chef Automate High Availability (HA) Features